Whoaa512/starred/README.md

 ## JavaScript

+- [acss-io/atomizer](https://github.com/acss-io/atomizer) - A library to create small, reusable CSS that scales as your website grows.
 - [cube-root/directory-serve](https://github.com/cube-root/directory-serve) - CLI tool to send and receive file on a network to a server
 - [grpc/grpc-web](https://github.com/grpc/grpc-web) - gRPC for Web Clients
 - [thevahidal/soul](https://github.com/thevahidal/soul) - 🕉 A SQLite REST and realtime server